Epickid7/Humans-V-AI/README.md

 [GitHub Desktop Download](https://desktop.github.com/download/) (GUI Git Client Linux, Windows, macOS)

+[Create a .gitignore file](https://www.toptal.com/developers/gitignore) (Generates gitignore.
+Simply save the file to your repo as .gitignore)

 To share the repo with groupmates:
 1. Navigate to your repo on GitHub
 2. Click Settings